qzhang503/proteoQ/README.md

 interactions are facilitated by [`openxlsx`](https://cran.r-project.org/web/packages/openxlsx/openxlsx.pdf) via the reading of the `Setup` workbook in `expt_smry.xlsx`.
-We also supply a file name, assuming that we want to keep the earlierly generated plots with default file names of `Peptide_Histogram_N.png` and `Peptide_Histogram_Z.png`.
+We also supply a file name, assuming that we want to keep the previously generated plots with default file names of `Peptide_Histogram_N.png` and `Peptide_Histogram_Z.png`.